 If they have any piercings, jewellery, or are wearing nail polish or makeup, they’ll need to be removed before they go to hospital.

-Fasting makes it safer for the anaesthetist to get you off to sleep for the surgery.
+Fasting makes it safer for the anaesthetist to get your child off to sleep for their procedure.

-Fasting means that your child will need to stop eating and drinking for a period of time before surgery.
+Fasting means that your child will need to stop eating and drinking for a period of time before their procedure.

 Eating

-Make sure your child doesn’t eat any food or drink any non-human milk for at least 6 hours before surgery.
+Make sure your child doesn’t eat any food or drink any non-human milk for at least 6 hours before their procedure.
 This includes eating lollies or chewing gum.

 Drinking